-In an age where divisiveness and intolerance seem the norm, our Salon Series aspires to bridge the growing divides through open and honest conversations and inspirational examples.
+In an age where divisiveness and intolerance seem the norm, our Salon Series aspires to bridge the growing divides through candid, respectful conversations and inspirational stories.

 What is a PathNorth Salon?

-A salon is more than just a dinner.
-It is an opportunity to meet old and new friends alike, enjoy great food and wine, and have conversations centered on the stories that help us make sense of the world around us.
+Salons are more than just dinners.
+They’re an opportunity to meet old and new friends and have conversations centered on the stories that help us make sense of the world around us.

 Join us in 2019 as we travel to Dallas, Orlando, Atlanta and Charleston.